derekwang99/DH110-DEREKWANG/assignment03/README.md

 </br></br>

 ## Step03: Pick research methods (or a combination of methods)
-> Methods: I will be employing direct observation to conduct my research.
-I will be observing the participant as they navigate and interact with Reddit and Facebook.
+> Methods: I will be employing participatory observation to conduct my research.
+I will be observing the participant as they navigate and interact with Reddit and Facebook to find trending content and  interesting communities to join.
 > Where: This will be conducted in the home of the participant.
 > The interview will be recorded via Zoom.

+Please find the script here.

+Please find the recording here.

+Please find the transcription here.

 ## Insights